rayklanderman/rayklanderman/README.md

 ### 🖥️ Projects & Contributions

-- **Kenyanese**: Developed a social media networking site called [Kenyanese](https://kenyanese.online), leveraging the power of WordPress and custom plugins to create a dynamic, engaging user experience.
+- **Kenyanese**: Social media networking site.
-- **AI Chatbot**: Developed an AI-powered chatbot using Python and Natural Language Processing (NLP) techniques.
+- **AI Chatbot**: AI-powered chatbot using Python and Natural Language Processing (NLP) techniques.
-- **Data Visualization Tool**: Created an interactive data visualization tool using JavaScript and D3.js to analyze and present large datasets.
+- **Data Visualization Tool**: Data visualization tool using JavaScript and D3.js to analyze and present large datasets.
-- 🎓 **Contributor to MindsDB**: Contributed to MindsDB, a platform for building AI from enterprise data, and connecting data sources with AI/ML frameworks.
+- 🎓 **Contributor to MindsDB**: MindsDB, a platform for building AI from enterprise data, and connecting data sources with AI/ML frameworks.

 ### 🏆 Certifications & Achievements